-The principal objective of updating the adopted sphere of influence (as informed by the municipal service review) is to comply with mandates for periodic review and update for these policies and documents and to provide current information on the service capabilities of public agencies and possible extensions of their boundaries during the coming five-year update cycle.
+The principal objective of updating the adopted sphere of influence (as informed by the municipal service review) is to comply with mandates for periodic review and update for these documents and to provide current information on the service capabilities of public agencies and possible extensions of their boundaries during the coming five-year update cycle.
+Keeping spheres of influence current allows the Commission to efficiently process applications for boundary changes when they arise.